Buddha Goraya: Education

 A secondary level school for boys was built in 1967 while a primary level school was already there in 1947.
 The seat of the principal of BPS.19 is vacant since 2014.
 Ten secondary school teachers work here with ten ESTs and four PSTs.
-Now the school is running under Principal (Senior SST Khalid Masood Chishti).
 The school has a well-furnished computer lab working under Kamran Ali Vir SST (IT).
 A primary level school for girls was built in the 1970s that was later promoted to secondary level in the later 1980s.
 It was further promoted to higher secondary level in 2009, but classes started after seven years in 2016 due to lack of interest in education by local MPA and MNA.

 A number of ex-students of this school work in high government posts.

 Buddha Goraya Public Library was established by the efforts of M. Ajmal Khan, Head of Library Services, University of Dammam, Saudi Arabia, with a basic collection of over 2,000 books in the Urdu language.
 This will boost the literary environment given that locals are interested in visiting the library.